Torquay Girls' Grammar School: Sixth form

 The two Lower Sixth forms used to share the Lower Sixth common room in Shiphay Manor, owned by the Boys' Grammar, while the two Upper Sixths share the Upper Sixth common room in the Sixth Form (formerly 'E') Block of the Boys' Grammar.

 Now two new buildings, a new Sixth Form block, and a new music and drama suite, have been finished and the sixth form have lessons in their new block.
 There are still two common rooms, one in the Girls' school and one in the neighbouring Boys' school.

-The Sixth Form have lessons in the purpose-built Sixth-Form block, in the main school (e.g. Chemistry in the science labs) and some lessons are shared with the neighbouring Torquay Boys' Grammar School allowing students to benefit from each school's specialities, when they have facilities that are not offered in the Girls' school (e.g. A-level music).
+The Sixth Form have lessons in the purpose-built Sixth-Form block and in the main school (e.g. Chemistry in the science labs).

+The Sixth Form will be mixed entry from September 2025.

 Notable former pupils

 Sarah Hulme was a pupil here.
 When she was 16 she visited a school in Kenya that was started by Catherine Omanyo and she decided she wanted to help.
 When she returned to Britain she started to raise funds.
 A charity was founded a year after.
 A headteacher at this school became involved and the town raises £475 each week to support the International School for Champions in Busia near Uganda.
 The school has also received funding from the UK Government's Department for International Development to cover the costs of teachers and an exchange scheme for teachers which has included teachers from this school.